 Since 2002, when her first child was born, Juliana has worked as an English-Portuguese translator.
 She has translated a number of art and travel books, besides academic articles and a wide range of other materials.

 In 2012, Juliana rekindled an old passion for writing, focusing on middle grade and young adult science fiction and fantasy.
-Heart Blade (Woodbridge Press, February 2017), will be her first published novel.
+She is the author of the Blade Hunt Chronicles (Heart Blade – Woodbridge Press, February 2017 and Night Blade, out Fall 2017), as well as a number of short stories.
 She has lived in Connecticut, USA since 2013 with her husband, and two children.

 Juliana is a member of SCBWI and NESFA.
 She is a contributor at SFFWorld.com, where she writes author interviews.
 She helps run regular SF/F round table discussions at her local library (Avon Public Library’s F.A.N.
 Club), and organizes bi-monthly local writer meet-ups for the Farmington Valley area of Connecticut.